JacksonSprigg/The-Playground/README.md

 Includes features such as:
 - Self system prompt modification
 - Self "looming"
-- Context length tracking
+- Context size tracking
-- Internet search
-- Public and Private (provably encrypted from observation) "thought chambers"
+- Public and Private (provably encrypted from human observation) "thought chambers"
 - Human and LLM chatrooms
+- Web search

 Will be made public once safety and ethical concerns are better understood.